e18e/eslint-plugin/README.md

 - ✅ = Yes / Enabled
 - ✖️ = No / Disabled
 - 💡 = Has suggestions (requires user confirmation for fixes)
+- 🔶 = Optionally uses types (works without TypeScript but more powerful with it)

 ### Modernization